nephlm/gnosis2/docs/source/hero_creation/boons/kith.md

 Companions are almost always with the Hero.
-When the Hero decides to board a spaceship for Alpha Centauri, their Companions are their with them.
+When the Hero decides to board a spaceship for Alpha Centauri, their Companions are there with them.

 The Hero and their Companions have been through a lot together, there is a lot of earned trust and shared history.
 They are